JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 ## RichText
 A panel with text that can scroll and can use a text file for its contents.
+Has a child called "ScrollBar" (Type: ScrollBar).
 Derives from Panel.
 Parameter | Info
 --------- | ----
 text | Text to display